goshevs/sparkDBUtilities/README.md

   - R: a list of named lists (where names are RDD column names)
   - Python: a default dictionary where every value is a list
 - `beNodes`: list of db backend nodes
+- `tableSchema`: the schema of the RDD to be written to the db
 - `defaultAdd`: add a default partitioning provision to the partitioning rules (default: TRUE/True).
 This feature is supported on MariaDB 10.2 and higher

 ### `partitionByHash`

+Utility `partitionByHash` has the following syntax:

 ```
  partitionByHash(partColumn, beNodes)